Guide · Published Apr 26, 2026 · 27 min read

 How does this differ from traditional SEO ranking checks?

 Traditional rank tracking watches one thing: your position on Google for a keyword.
-The AI visibility audit watches three: whether you exist in the model, where you rank in AI's answer mix, and whether AI commits to recommend you.
+The 4-step AI visibility audit watches three: whether you exist in the model, where you rank in AI's answer mix, and whether AI commits to recommend you.
 AI sources from Reddit, podcasts, and comparison sites in addition to traditional SEO surfaces, so a brand can rank #1 on Google and be invisible in ChatGPT (and the reverse).
 Both audits are useful; they measure different things.

 What if my brand has multiple products or ICPs?